-Established in 1947, Brookhaven National Laboratory is a multipurpose research institution primarily funded by the U.S. Department of Energy's Office of Science.
-The Laboratory is operated and managed by Brookhaven Science Associates, a partnership between the Research Foundation for the State University of New York on behalf of Stony Brook University, the largest academic user of Laboratory facilities, and Battelle, a nonprofit applied science and technology organization.
+Established in 1947, Brookhaven National Laboratory (BNL) is one of ten national laboratories overseen and primarily funded by the U.S. Department of Energy's (DOE) Office of Science.
+The Laboratory is operated and managed by Brookhaven Science Associates (BSA), which was founded by the Research Foundation for the State University of New York on behalf of Stony Brook University, and Battelle, a non-profit applied science and technology organization.
+BNL is committed to longstanding partnerships with researchers, academic institutions, industry, students, teachers, and the surrounding community.

 BSA has been managing and operating the Laboratory under a performance-based contract with DOE since 1998.
 From 1947 to 1998, BNL was operated by Associated Universities, Incorporated.
 Prior to 1947, the site operated as Camp Upton, a U.S. Army training camp, which was active from 1917 to 1920 during World War I and from 1940 to 1946 during World War II.

-One of 10 National Laboratories, BNL has a history of outstanding scientific achievements.
-For over 60 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
+BNL has a history of outstanding scientific achievements.
+For 70 years, Laboratory researchers have successfully worked to envision, construct, and operate large and innovative scientific facilities in pursuit of research advances in many fields.
 Programs in place at BNL emphasize continual improvement in environmental, safety, security, and health performance.